systemnate/systemnate.github.io/_posts/2022-06-10-first-post.markdown

 people told me the style of TDD (Test-Driven Development) in the book is super mock-heavy, which isn't a good idea because you can end up with tests that pass but don't test the actual behavior of the real code.
-I had dealt with some mock-heavy tests and thought they were challenging to understand, so I dismissed what I later learned was the "London" school of TDD.
+I had dealt with some mock-heavy tests and thought they were challenging to understand, so based on my own experiences and what other developers said, I dismissed what I later learned was the "London" school of TDD.
 The "classic" Kent Beck / Uncle Bob way is called the "Detroit" school of TDD.

+I'd like to revisit this approach and see what I think now that I am older and a little wiser.

 I was shuffling through YouTube the other day when I came upon this [video](https://www.youtube.com/watch?v=aeX5OXO-w30) by